 Speak to our specialists about a cystoscopy

-If you are experiencing painful urination, incontinence, overactive bladder, symptoms of a swollen prostate or UTI, you need to schedule an appointment with a HealthCare Partners Nevada specialist to see if a cystoscopy may be necessary.
+If you are experiencing painful urination, incontinence, overactive bladder, symptoms of a swollen prostate or UTI, you need to schedule an appointment with an Intermountain Healthcare specialist to see if a cystoscopy may be necessary.

 Doing this will help your doctor quickly and correctly diagnose and treat conditions that may be causing your symptoms.
 This is critical in the event of your conditions indicating the presence of polyps, tumors or cancer of the urethra or bladder.